Sharoma Rise Of Nations Roma

 'Progress'

 The 6th (off screen) makes slow progress north as the 1st and 4th are thrown against London.
 Now is no time to rest on your laurels.
-Strike quick before the enemy has time to regroup.
+Strike quick before the enemy has time to regroup!
 Southampton is taken (which should further reduce their naval capabilities) and barracks are targeted to prevent fresh levies appearing.
 1st and 2nd Cavalry are barely intact after seeing heavy action during the initial stages of the invasion.
 Since I haven't had time to build stables yet, they are kept back and are guarding the rear.
+Southampton protects the infantry's left flank.

 'Cross Fire'